Skip to content

 Private or shared charter for a group of teenagers?

 Private for almost every teen group.
 Shared boats put your teen next to strangers and limit how often they get a rod in their hands.
 A private charter keeps the whole trip focused on your group, and the mate can coach your teen directly instead of splitting attention across a full party boat.
+The per-person cost for a group of 4 to 6 teens on a private boat is often close to the shared rate anyway.

 What species can teens realistically catch on a Key West charter?